Who we are at East Bay Calvary

 Statement of Belief

 Being a church that holds to the foundational truths of the Christian faith, it is important for all who officially link with East Bay Calvary to agree fully with these 5 major doctrinal fundamentals.
-Members must also be willing to comply with all the doctrinal positions of Calvary Baptist Church and, for the sake of unity and order, not counter these teachings.
+Members must also be willing to comply with all the doctrinal positions of East Bay Calvary Church and, for the sake of unity and order, not counter these teachings.

 The Foundational Truths of the Christian Faith